lgersman/pragmatic-angular/README.md

 * consist mostly of boilerplate code doing nothing than blow up my webapp size
 * contain bugs which slow down my development process

-So the question was : **Do I really need those [AngularJS] plugins ?**
+So the question was : **Do I really need those [AngularJS] modules ?**

 The answer is : **NO !**

-It's a piece of cake to make your [jQuery] plugins available to [AngularJS] without wrapping them individually into directives.
+It's piece of cake to make all your [jQuery] plugins available to [AngularJS] without wrapping them individually into directives.
 And same for custom events.

-Thats what [pragmatic-angular] provides : an [AngularJS] module containing 2 directives to use any [jQuery] plugin and any custom event in [AngularJS]
+Thats what [pragmatic-angular] provides : an [AngularJS] module containing 2 directives to use any [jQuery] plugin and any custom event in [AngularJS].

 ### Usage